lirantal/ls-mcp/docs/project.md

 To add support for a new application that uses MCP, you will need to:

-1.  **Add the configuration file path:** In `src/services/mcp-path-registry.ts`, add the path to the application's MCP configuration file to the appropriate OS-specific paths object.
+1.  **Add the configuration file path:** In the `agent-files` package, specifically in `src/services/mcp-path-registry.ts`, add the path to the application's MCP configuration file to the appropriate OS-specific paths object.
-2.  **Update the server key (if necessary):** If the new application uses a different key in its configuration file to list the MCP servers, the `MCPConfigParser` already supports multiple keys and can be extended if needed.
+2.  **Update the server key (if necessary):** If the new application uses a different key in its configuration file to list the MCP servers, the `MCPConfigParser` in the `agent-files` package already supports multiple keys and can be extended if needed.

 ### Adding New Features